SDA-SE/sda-dropwizard-commons/sda-commons-server-dropwizard/README.md

 dependencies and some common Dropwizard bundles for easier configuration that are not dependent on other technology than Dropwizard.

-This module fixes some version mixes of transitive dependencies in dropwizard.
+This module fixes some version mixes of transitive dependencies in Dropwizard.
 Dependency convergence should be checked with `gradlew dependencies` on upgrades.

 ## Provided Bundles